DaveyJH/ci-content/pp2/devtools/devtools.md

   don't know anything about.
 If you have any insight, drop it in the chat and I can add a supplementary comment about it in Slack for those who won't get to see the chat.
+- One final comment on this, the issue may not be immediately obvious and the bug may seem to happen at a random time.
+It is possible that your created event listener causes a series of other functions to run.
+It is not until these have ended that the next event listener instance will trigger.
+This can happen with general functions too, so really try and think about the pattern of behaviour that is causing the bug.

+### Console Errors

+- Earlier on we took a look into the console and hopefully you all learnt a thing or two.
+Don't worry if you can't remember it all, for this section you just have to know where it is.
+Plus, the webinar is being recorded, so you can always come back for a refresher.
+- So, as the title of the slide suggest, we are going to look into console errors.
+I'm going to focus on how to use them to your advantage.
+We aren't discussing custom written errors here, these are unexpected errors.
+- First, once again, we need to head over to a website.
+This one is going to be a lot easier to work with while using my IDE as I might make some changes that I want to remain in place after refreshing the page.
+So welcome to the carnage that is my VSCode (for those using GitPod, it's almost identical!).
+- I am using Preview on Web Server by Yuichi Nukiyama, there are loads of live preview extensions, this is just the one I have.
+- So here we can see a simple quiz application.

 ## Test/Review Content